renatoathaydes/structured_async/README.md

 ### Limitations

 Not everything can be cancelled in Dart.
-For example, `Timer`s that never perform any async computation cannot be stopped from outside themselves
+For example, `Isolate`s and `Timer`s cannot be cancelled easily.
-(though why would you have a timer that never calls anything async?).

 For this reason, this simple example never stops running: